gridaco/west/README.md

 ## Features

+⚡️ **Light weight**: WEST is a lightweight, easy-to-use platform that can be integrated into your existing product or service in minutes.

 🌟 **Quest Creation**: Easily design custom quests and challenges tailored to your product or service, encouraging users to explore and engage with your platform.

 🏆 **Reward Management**: Incentivize users with a variety of rewards, including badges, points, discounts, or exclusive content, to motivate them to complete quests and stay engaged.